 That itself was fine, but what wasn’t okay was the lack of a notice.
 I literally attempted to pull cash out of like 10 ATMs before calling Schwab.

-Had they texted, called, or e-mailed me about the breach, I wouldn’t have had to waste my time running around Paris trying to withdraw cash.
+Had they texted, called, or e-mailed me about the issue, I wouldn’t have had to waste my time running around Paris trying to withdraw cash.

-Trust me, you have my e-mail address…how do you think I get those near-daily promotional e-mails from your company?
+Trust me, you have that and my e-mail address…how do you think I get those near-daily promotional e-mails from your company?

 They had plenty of accurate contact info but didn’t bother using any of it.
 Don’t give me the runaround.
 Admit you screwed up and we can move forward.